learn-co-curriculum/phase-0-the-dom-introduction/README.md

 ## Conclusion

-In this lesson we met our partner, the DOM, that is a representation of the HTML, CSS and JavaScript loaded by the browser when we visit a page.
+In this lesson we learned about the DOM, which is a "middle layer" that presents the HTML, CSS and JavaScript loaded by the browser when we visit a page.
 We normally interact with it through the `document` object.
 Because it is the "source of truth" for what browsers display, changes to the DOM create changes in the browser screen.
 We also learned how to access the Chrome Developer Tools and use the Console to try out code as we're building our programs.

 ## Resources